This article originally appeared on VICE UK.

-Emad's story either highlights a creaking immigration system, or a man with extraordinarily bad luck.
+The story of Emad, a Syrian refugee living in the UK,either highlights a creaking immigration system, or a man with extraordinarily bad luck.
 It begins when the university he was attending in the UK got shut down, meaning he couldn't finish his degree.
 Then, Emad's passport was lost by the government, meaning that not only did he lose his job, he also couldn't leave the country to see his fiancée.
 This led to the breakdown of his relationship and left him stranded in the UK.

 His father was a vocal opponent of Syrian president Bashar al-Assad, and has been in prison since Emad was a teenager.
-When his mother was denied entry to the country when they applied through the official channels, despite the fact she had fled from Syria to Jordan after being terrorised by pro-Assad thugs, was beaten up in the neighbouring state for her nationality, and Emad – her sole child – is her only close relative still living.
+When his mother was denied entry to the country when they applied through the official channels—despite the fact she had fled from Syria to Jordan after being terrorized by pro-Assad thugs—she was beaten up in the neighboring state for her nationality, and Emad—her sole child—is her only close relative still living.
 After his mother finally made it to the UK, his girlfriend broke up with him as her family didn't approve, and he tried to take an overdose of painkillers.

 Emad has spent the last decade in the UK, and lives in the World's End estate in Chelsea.
 For legal reasons, VICE cannot publish his full name.

 His mother, Nawal, embarked on a terrifying journey from Jordan to Turkey to Italy, and then across mainland Europe.
 Diabetic and middle-aged, she spent two weeks in the blistering sun on a series of rickety boats with practically no food and a plastic box for a toilet.
 After several attempts with Emad to get across the border at Calais, she finally officially arrived in the UK in September 2014.